calicratis19/SDC/ReceiptScanner_Python/Readme.md

 Without the PostProcessing the model takes few hundred milliseconds to complete the prediction and remove the background.
 After applying postprocessing it takes like 2-3 seconds to complete the process.

-**Limitation**
+***Limitation***

 Although I applied augmentation heavily still the augmented images are very related.
 For this reason there are false positive predictions exists with the model.
 To achieve much better accuracy more data set is needed.
+I believe with a large data set this model can achieve state of the art prediction accuracy on receipt detection.